 The solutions are not simple, and they are not without risk.
 The challenges we face are great, but so are the opportunities for reform and renewal.
 In the end, we must find new ways to protect the freedoms of hard-working citizens and innovative institutions.
 Lincoln, Roosevelt, and Reagan are, of course, revered for doing just that.

 Foreign Policy Breakthroughs: Cases in Successful Diplomacy (Oxford University Press, Fall 2015)

 Drawing on deep historical research, this book aims to 'reinvent' diplomacy for our current era.
 The original and comparative research provides a foundation for thinking about what successful outreach, negotiation, and relationship-building with foreign actors should look like.

 Jeremi Suri holds the Mack Brown Distinguished Chair for Leadership in Global Affairs at the University of Texas at Austin.
 He is a professor in the University's Department of History and the Lyndon B. Johnson School of Public Affairs.
-Professor Suri is the author of six books on contemporary politics and foreign policy.
+Professor Suri is the author and editor of seven books on contemporary politics and foreign policy.
 Professor Suri's research and teaching have received numerous prizes.
 In 2007 Smithsonian Magazine named him one of America's "Top Young Innovators" in the Arts and Sciences.
 His writings appear widely in blogs and print media.
 Professor Suri is also a frequent public lecturer and guest on radio and television programs.